AdobeDocs/destination-sdk.en/help/oauth2-authentication.md

 The above table lists the fields that are used in standard OAuth 2 flows.
 In addition to these standard fields, various partner integrations may require additional inputs and outputs.
 Adobe has designed a flexible OAuth 2 authentication/authorization framework for Destination SDK that can handle variations to the above standard fields pattern while supporting a mechanism to automatically regenerate invalid outputs, such as expired access tokens.

-The output in all cases includes an access token, which is be used by Experience Platform to authenticate and maintain authentication to your destination.
+The output in all cases includes an access token, which is used by Experience Platform to authenticate and maintain authentication to your destination.

 The system that Adobe has designed for OAuth 2 authentication:
 * Supports all three OAuth 2 grants while accounting for any variations in them, such as additional data fields, non-standard API calls, and more.